amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 ## Architecture

 AutoQASM is built on top of the `autograph` component of TensorFlow.
-A quantum program is written as a Python function which includes an `@aq.function` decorator.
+A quantum program is written as a Python function which is decorated with `@aq.main`.
 When calling this decorated function, the user’s Python function is converted into a transformed Python function by `autograph`.
 This transformed function is then executed to produce an AutoQASM `Program` object which can be simulated and/or serialized to OpenQASM.